 NF1 is often identified in childhood with the appearance of café au lait macules.
 The genetic defect is in a tumor suppressor gene on chromosome 17, which codes for neurofibromin, a RAS GTPase activating protein.

 Diagnostic criteria for NF1:

 The diagnosis of NF1 is made on clinical grounds based on 2 or more of the following features, if not better explained by an alternate diagnosis:

-- Six or more café au lait macules greater than 5 mm in prepubertal individuals and greater than 15 mm in diameter in postpubertal individuals
+- Six or more café au lait macules greater than 5 mm in diameter in prepubertal patients and greater than 15 mm in diameter in postpubertal patients

 - Two or more Lisch nodules (iris hamartomas)

-- Two or more neurofibromas of any type or a single plexiform neurofibroma
+- At least 2 neurofibromas of any type or a single plexiform neurofibroma

 - A first-degree relative with NF1

-Other malignancies and tumors associated with neurofibromatosis include pheochromocytomas, meningiomas, sarcomas, and gastrointestinal tumors of neuroendocrine origin.
-Patients may have learning disabilities (30%-50%), skeletal abnormalities, vasculopathies (including heart disease), and endocrinologic abnormalities.
+Other malignancies and tumors associated with NF1 include gliomas (especially optic pathway gliomas, occurring in 10%-15% of patients), pheochromocytomas, meningiomas, sarcomas, gastrointestinal tumors of neuroendocrine origin such as duodenal carcinoid tumors, and juvenile myelomonocytic leukemia.
+In addition to tumors and skin findings, patients may also have learning disabilities (30%-50%), skeletal anomalies, vasculopathies (including heart disease), and endocrinologic abnormalities.